kortemaki/llmsys_f25_hw1/README.md

-# Assignment 2: CUDA Programming
+# Assignment 1: CUDA Programming

 The goal of this assignment is to implement high-performance CUDA kernels for tensor operations and integrate them with the MiniTorch framework.
 You will implement low-level operators in CUDA C++ and connect them to Python through the CUDA backend.
 This assignment focuses on parallel computing concepts and GPU acceleration techniques.

 ## Environment Setup

+The starting code base is provided in [llmsystem/llmsys_f25_hw1.git](https://github.com/llmsystem/llmsys_f25_hw1.git).

 **Prerequisites:** You'll need a GPU to complete this assignment.
 We recommend Google Colab, which is free and similar to Jupyter Notebooks, and allows you to run on a GPU.
 You are also welcome to use AWS credits and PSC accounts to access Virtual Machines with more advanced GPU, which will be signed up later, but not necessary.